-Project Brief The MSWGP is focused on the creation of a stormwater geodata transfer standard to meet the various needs of the mapping, modeling, water quality, regulatory and engineering community including a pilot project of sample data to enable the community to test the standard in context, and refinements to accommodate and document input from the stakeholder community.
-Critical Stakeholders All stakeholders who create, use, consume or need stormwater system data in the Twin Cities metro region; these include city, county, regional, state, federal data creators and users as well as academic interests, engineering and modeling professionals and the water quality and regulatory community Priority Level On hold Budget None needed Benefit to Stakeholders Availability of a stormwater geodata transfer standard for the entire geospatial community to make use of for creating, maintaining, and assembling stormwater system data in GIS; Project Owners Geoff Maas, Ramsey County Information Services Carrie Magnuson, Ramsey-Washington Metro Watershed District Project Champion None Project Team 30-plus member MSWGP Steering Committee (Formed in April 2018, met last in early 2021 on-line to discuss revisions) Expected Timeline Draft version of stormwater data will be available indefinitely.
+NOCT HOTHER W etro Storiliwater Geodata Froject Project Brief The MSWGP is focused on the creation of a stormwater geodata transfer standard to meet the various needs of the mapping, modeling, water quality, regulatory and engineering community including a pilot project of sample data to enable the community to test the standard in context, and refinements to accommodate and document input from the stakeholder community.
+Critical Stakeholders All stakeholders who create, use, consume or need stormwater system data in the Twin Cities metro region; these include city, county, regional, state, federal data creators and users as well as academic interests, engineering and modeling professionals and the water quality and regulatory community Priority Level Draft available for use and testing by the professional community - and a second s Budget None needed Benefit to Stakeholders Availability of a draft stormwater geodata transfer standard for the entire geospatial community to make use of for creating, maintaining, and assembling stormwater system data in GIS; Project Owners Geoff Maas, Ramsey County Information Services Carrie Magnuson, Ramsey-Washington Metro Watershed District Project Champion None rigest champion THORE .
+Project Team 30-plus member MSWGP Steering Committee (Formed in April 2018, met last in early 2021 on-line to discuss revisions) Expected Timeline Draft version of stormwater data will be available indefinitely.
 As agencies begin to utilize the standard, they can propose additional revisions and changes as they see fit.
-Maas to continue to serve as point of contact and document custodian for the effort Key Steps & Milestones Draft version of the standard proffered to the GAC Standards Committee.
-GAC Standards Committee Policy Implications None Notes: The University of Minnesota Stormwater Research Council remains interested in promoting the standard as a resource to the professional stormwater community.
+Maas to continue to serve as point of contact and document custodian for the effort Vay Ctana 9 Droft version of the standard musticred to the CAC Standards Committee Key Steps & Milestones Draft version of the standard proffered to the GAC Standards Committee.
+GAC Standards Committee in 2021.
+Policy Implications None Notes: The University of Minnesota Stormwater Research Council remains interested in promoting the standard as a resource to the professional stormwater community.
+Staff at the Minnehaha Watershed District are actively engaged in translating their city's data into the draft standard and providing feedback on how well it meets their needs.